 ClassifiedAds.com has a very simple layout and is reminiscent of the classified ads you would see in a newspaper except with pictures uploaded.

-As with many Craigslist alternatives, you will have the most success using ClassifiedAds.com if you live in a large city.
+As with many sites like Craigslist, you will have the most success using ClassifiedAds.com if you live in a large city.
 Although, they do have boards for many smaller regions across each state as well.

 This site offers online classifieds in over 60 countries.
 Most large U.S. cities have a Locanto board.
 This site does accept paid ads from national retailers so not every listing will be local.